larsboeke/ximeaGPT/README.md

 # Email Embedding

-This document describes the process of converting emails into embeddings.
+This branch describes the process of converting emails into embeddings.

 ## Steps